 Articles are not the only thing you could post on your blog.
 There are different types of content that work best for different types of purposes.
 First, you want to know what the competition is doing, and if you find that something’s lacking in their approach to content, you try to fill that void.
 So, for example, you see that tips and tricks articles for a product you carry are all the rage, but you don’t notice a lot of pieces that help their readers actually do those tricks and tips.
 So you write a resource post that covers that.

 Guides are always good to write, especially when everyone else is focusing on simple articles that do little more than cater to search engines.
 But why not make it an in-depth guide, something that will give actual value to the readers?
-Or, if you want to establish your business as a knowledgeable authority in your industry, why not publish a white a paper, or a case study?
+Or, if you want to establish your business as a knowledgeable authority in your industry, why not publish a white paper or a case study?
 Different types of content achieve different effects, and if chosen wisely they can set you apart from the crowd.

 Step Four – Say Hello to SEO

 Nothing like organic search to drive traffic to your website, and not like good old search engine optimization to make sure that your content gets found.
-Blogging and SEO go hand in hand, and blog-crafting efforts will not be worth a lot if they don’t include looking over lots of metrics in order to fine tune your blog for search engines.
+Blogging and SEO go hand in hand, and blog-crafting efforts will not be worth a lot if they don’t include looking over lots of metrics in order to fine-tune your blog for search engines.
 SEO can be harder for people than writing content, but there’s plenty of resources online for those who’d like to conquer it nonetheless.
 Plus, you can always hire someone to take care of the SEO side of blogging for you or at least serve as a consultant who will point you in the right direction.